Finite generators for countable group actions in the Borel and Baire category settings: Separating partitions

-\begin{lemma} If $X$ is aperiodic then it admits a countably infinite partition into Borel complete sections. \end{lemma} \begin{proof} The following argument is also given in the proof of Theorem 13.1 in \cite{KM}.
-By the marker lemma (see 6.7 in \cite{KM}), there exists a vanishing sequence $\set{B_n}_{n \in \N}$ of decreasing Borel complete sections, i.e. $\bigcap_{n \in \N} B_n = \0$.
+\begin{lemma} If $X$ is aperiodic then it admits a countably infinite partition into Borel complete sections. \end{lemma} \begin{proof} The following argument is also given in \cite[proof of Theorem 13.1]{KM}.
+By the marker lemma (see \cite[6.7]{KM}), there exists a vanishing sequence $\set{B_n}_{n \in \N}$ of decreasing Borel complete sections, i.e. $\bigcap_{n \in \N} B_n = \0$.
 For each $n \in \N$, define $k_n : X \to \N$ recursively as follows:

 and define $A_n \subseteq X$ by

 It is straightforward to check that $A_n$ are pairwise disjoint Borel complete sections. \end{proof}